What I Learnt Teaching Agile Software Architecture

 The SWAT lecture has similar theme weights as the ISAQB International Software Architecture Qualification Board foundation level training and certification [1].

 The ISAQB foundation is kind of a laggard.
-Most of their trainings are for classical software and enterprise architecture.
+Most of their training is for classical software and enterprise architecture.
 They have finally understood lately that agile is won the war how to develop digital products.

 THe ISAQB programs teach skills in three areas: technological competence, methodical competence, and communicative competence.